spencerbertsch1/AI/Logic/report.md

 ```

 This seemingly pedantic step is what allows the solver to become dynamic and applicable to any problem, not just the sudoku problems
 in conjunctive normal form.
-Using the new solver, we could also solve problems such as the map_coloring problem, or any other constraint satisfaction
+Using the new solver, I was able to also solve the map coloring problem.
+This solver could solve any constraint satisfaction
-problem with relatively few variables in the assignment, and relatively few clauses.
+problem with relatively few variables in the assignment, and relatively few clauses given the .cnf file filled with the logical statements.

 # Evaluation